XelaRy/AliceGardenExtreme/README.md

 Alice Garden Game Logo

 Welcome to the console version of Alice Garden Game, a project created for academic purposes.
-This project aims to recreate the popular game "Alice Garden" using the C programming language.
+This project aims to recreate the popular game "Alice's Garden" using the C programming language and SDL2.

 ## About the Game

-Alice Garden Game is a puzzle game where the player must guide Alice through a garden filled with obstacles and traps.
-The player must use logic and problem-solving skills to help Alice reach the end of each level.
-The game features multiple levels with increasing difficulty, and the player must complete each level to progress to the next.
+Alice Garden Game is a puzzle game where the players must decorate a garden board using tiles of different shapes.
+The players must use logic and problem-solving skills and optimizing to maximize their score by different ways.
+The game features images, full mouse input support and up to 4 players.

 ## Installation